mattymaloney/mattymaloney.github.io/_posts/2016-06-02-lap-http-only-for-aws-elb-ec2.md

 * Remember there is a `pi.php` script in `/var/www/html` which shows `phpinfo()` output.
 Don't forget to delete it or at least give it a secret

 * First command after launch: `sudo yum update`.
+* Then change the friendly hostname in .bash_profile PS1.